Safe third country

 • The applicant has previously lived in the third country concerned for purposes such as work, education, long-term settlement;

-• The applicant has firm cultural links to the country concerned as demonstrated for example by his or hertheir ability to speak the language of the country at a good level;
+• The applicant has firm cultural links to the country concerned as demonstrated for example by his or herability to speak the language of the country at a good level;

 At present, there is no publicly available information as to whether PMM currently subscribes or will in the future subscribe to a categorical ‘list approach’ in making safe country determinations on international protection applicants.
+There is no public information of the existence of such a list of safe third countries.
 However, the LFIP and the RFIP require an individualised assessment as to whether a particular third country can be considered a “safe third country” for a specific applicant.
 The term “safe third country” is generally misused by Turkish courts to mean a third country (apart from country of origin and Türkiye) that would be safe to send the person, so essentially a safe country of removal that would not violate non-refoulement principle, instead of its correct meaning of the term under international protection procedures as explained above.
-For detailed information on such case law please see Section on removal and refoulement.
+For detailed information on such case law please see Section B.2. removal and refoulement.

 [1] Article 74 LFIP.
 The wording resembles the EU definition in Article 38 recast Asylum Procedures Directive.